 Radioactive Material Usage

 The use of radioactive materials at the University of Texas Dallas requires researchers to submit a radioactive materials usage application to the Radiation Safety Officer, John Snow.
 The application and approval process, require the researcher to specify where and how the isotope will be used, stored and disposed of.
 All staff must be trained in radiation safety.
-All application materials and training requirements are to be submitted for review and submission to the Radiation Safety Committee for approval.
-The application materials will then be submitted to the State of Texas Bureau of Radiation Control for final approval.
+All application materials and training requirements are to be submitted for review and submission to the Radiation Safety Committee for approval prior to beginning work or ordering materials.
+The application materials will then be submitted to the Department of State Health Services, Radiation Control Branch for final approval.

-A film badge is used to monitor exposure when working with radioactive materials.
+A radiation dosimeter is used to monitor exposure when working with radioactive materials.
 Any person using or working with radioactive material may need to participate in film badge monitoring.
 Talk to your principal investigator if you think a badge is necessary, or contact John Snow at x3530.

 Radioactive Waste Disposal

 Please follow the below guidelines when dealing with radioactive waste:

 - Storage: If possible, store radioactive waste in a remote area of the laboratory.